Can Vegan Kids be Healthy Kids?

 It seems that oily fish is the best source of DHA which is the form of omega 3 important for brain development in the early years.
 Whilst the plant-based ALA form of omega 3 found in walnuts, chia seeds and flax seeds is much harder to convert into this important DHA brain food.
 Even in the healthy and the well-nourished only 0.1%-10% of plant-based ALA can be converted into the useable DHA form, so as you can imagine you need spoonfuls of flax seeds, chia seeds or walnuts instead of one small piece of salmon to do the job.
 If you struggle to get your kids to eat plenty of these nuts and seeds then Cytoplan Vegan Omega 3 or Udo’s Ultimate Oil Blend are both good for supplementing a vegan diet.

 Your kids are going to have to love wholemeal bread, kidney & black beans, chickpeas and apricots as well as greens or rely on ultra-processed fortified cereals to get enough iron.
 Iron is critical for growth and brain development as well as energy production.
 When a little one is low in iron they can get tummy aches, have a poor appetite and poor immunity.
 Also remember to feed children plenty of vitamin C from oranges, lemons, red peppers and kiwi fruit helps to help absorb the iron in their food.
-Spatone Liquid Iron is our choice for kids who need a boost and are washed out and pale.
+Spatone Liquid Iron or Better You Iron Sprays are our choice for little kids who need a boost and are washed out and pale.

 As you can see restrictive diets, even with the greatest intentions, can make life extremely complicated and most people would struggle to do this well.
 This is why we stock vegan-friendly food supplements at NatureDoc.Shop and offer family nutrition consultations.